 You can get ahead by starting to budget now.
-While you’re still in college, building good money management skills will prepare you for the future.
-Budgeting is the most important skill of them all because it helps you understand where your money is going, where it needs to be and how to save responsibly.
+While you’re still in college it may seem that writing research papers and passing exams should be your only focus, however when preparing for a successful future building good money management skills is just as important, and of all the money management skills budgeting is the most important. budgeting helps you understand where your money is going, where it needs to be and how to save responsibly.
 Whether you’re a freshman who just left home or a senior applying for jobs, you can benefit from these mobile phone applications to get your finances in order and on the right track.
 They’re ideal for every student no matter how much student debt they anticipate in the future.

 You don’t even have to be out of school to start thinking about how you’ll repay your loans.
 By adopting a money management strategy today, you’ll find it almost second nature to stay on top of bills, loan repayments and more.
 You’ll also be able to reach your savings goals more easily and feel confident about your financial growth.

 One of the most popular budgeting apps on the market, Mint is free and easy for anyone to pick up and start using immediately.
 This money tracking up helps you keep a running log of all your expenses so you don’t overspend or under budget.
 You can link this app directly to your bank account, so you won’t have to deal with the hassle of manually writing down every deposit and deduction.

 In addition to being a huge timesaver, Mint is also a solid app to introduce you to the core principles of budgeting.
 Inside the platform, you’ll set a monthly budget and be able to add as many specifics as you want.
 If your goal is to just stay under $200 in spending, that’s fine.
 But you can also make things more aligned to your current situation or goals.